sonic-net/sonic-mgmt/docs/testbed/README.testbed.IxANVL.VsSetup.md

 	 ```

   - Download Keysight IxANVL container image from the below location
-    - [IxANVL](ftp://10.66.44.254/anvl_container.tar).
+    - [IxANVL](https://downloads.ixiacom.com/support/downloads_and_updates/eb/1558879/anvl_docker_image.tar).
 The path is not of ixia webserver as IxANVL container is not released yet.
 Once released the path will be properly updated.

      Downloaded files would be like below -
-     - `anvl_container.tar`
+     - `anvl_docker_image.tar`

    - Place the downloaded file in a folder say `~/keysight_images`.
 This location needs to be mounted on `/images` inside the *sonic-mgmt* container.
      > **Note** If you load the *IxANVL* docker image in your docker registry then you need not place `anvl_container.tar` inside the `~/keysight_images` folder.
 In that case you need to consider the `docker_registry_host` in `ansible/vars/docker_registry.yml` file.
 If local file is used it will not pull from the docker registry.